The Morse-Bott-Kirwan condition is local: Outline of the proofs

-\begin{Proposition}[Infinitesimal minimal degeneracy] Suppose that every point $x$ of $C$ has an open neighbourhood $U_x$ such that there exists a minimizing submanifold for $C \cap U_x$ in $U_x$.
-Then there exists a submanifold $N$ of~$M$ that contains~$C$ and that satisfies Condition (1) of Definition~\ref{def:minimizing}.
+\begin{Proposition}[Infinitesimal minimal degeneracy] \labell{step1} Suppose that every point $x$ of $C$ has an open neighbourhood $U_x$ such that there exists an infinitesimally minimizing manifold for $f$ along $C \cap U_x$ Then there exists an infinitesimally minimizing manifold $N$ for $f$ along $C$.

-Suppose in addition that there exists an almost complex structure $J$ on $M$ such that at every point of $C$ the Hessian of $f$ is $J$--invariant.
-Then there exists such an $N$ that is co-orientable. \end{Proposition}
+Suppose in addition that there exists an almost complex structure $J$ on $W$ such that at every point of $C$ the Hessian of $f$ is $J$--invariant.
+Then there exists such an~$N$ that is co-orientable. \end{Proposition}

+\begin{Definition} \labell{compatibly fibred} A \textbf{compatibly fibred neighbourhood} of $C$ is a neighbourhood $U$ of $C$ together with a submersion $\pi \colon\thinspace U \to \calO$ such that at every point $x$ in $C$ the vertical tangent space $\ker d\pi|_x$ is maximal among subspaces of $T_xW$ on which the Hessian of $f$ is negative definite.
+The compatibly fibred neighbourhood is \textbf{fibrewise orientable} if its vertical tangent bundle $\ker d\pi \to U$ is an orientable vector bundle. \end{Definition}

-\begin{Proposition}[Compatibly fibrated neighbourhood] Suppose that there exists a submanifold $N$ of $M$ that contains $C$ and that satisfies Condition (1) of Definition~\ref{def:minimizing}.
-Then $C$ has a compatibly fibrated neighbourhood.
+\begin{Proposition}[Compatibly fibrated neighbourhood] \labell{step2} Suppose that there exists an infinitesimally minimizing manifold $N$ for $f$ along $C$.
+Then $C$ has a compatibly fibred neighbourhood.

 Suppose in addition that $N$ is co-orientable.
-Then $C$ has a compatibly fibrated neighbourhood that is fibrewise orientable. \end{Proposition}
+Then $C$ has a compatibly fibred neighbourhood that is fibrewise orientable. \end{Proposition}

-\begin{Proposition}[Minimal degeneracy] Let $\tN$ denote the set of fibrewise critical points of a compatibly fibrated neighbourhood of $C$.
-Then, after possibly intersecting with a smaller neighbourhood of $C$, the following is true. \begin{enumerate} \item[(a)] $\tN$ is a submanifold of $M$ that contains $C$ and that satisfies Condition (1) of Definition~\ref{def:minimizing}.
+\begin{Proposition}[Minimal degeneracy] \labell{step3} Let $\tN$ denote the set of fibrewise critical points of a compatibly fibred neighbourhood $\pi \colon\thinspace U \to \calO$ of $C$.
+Then, after possibly intersecting with a smaller neighbourhood of $C$, the following is true. \begin{enumerate} \item[(a)] $\tN$ is an infinitesimally minimizing manifold for $f$ along $C$.

-If in addition the compatibly fibrated neighbourhood of $C$ is orientable, then $\tN$ is co-orientable.
+If in addition the compatibly fibred neighbourhood of $C$ is fibrewise orientable, then $\tN$ is co-orientable.

-\item[(b)] Suppose that every point $x$ of $C$ has an open neighbourhood $U_x$ such that there exists a minimizing submanifold for $C \cap U_x$ in $U_x$.
-Then $\tN$ also satisfies Condition~(2) of Definition~\ref{def:minimizing}.
-Thus, $\tN$ is a minimizing submanifold for~$C$. \end{enumerate} \end{Proposition}
+\item[(b)] Suppose that every point $x$ of $C$ has an open neighbourhood $U_x$ such that there exists a minimizing manifold for $f$ along $C \cap U_x$.
+Then $\tN$ is a minimizing manifold for $f$ along $C$. \end{enumerate} \end{Proposition}